sidrocks/Digital-Safety-Monitor/README.md

 2. Open the Digital Safety Monitor extension popup and click "Child Browsing Dashboard."
 3.  **Enter the PIN** you set during parent configuration for this profile to access the dashboard.
 4. On the dashboard, you can view the browsing history, clear it, or save it as a CSV file.

-## Development

-Instructions for development and debugging will be added here.

 ## Contributing